Scale Architecture Complete Major Scale System

 Operating in the guitar's upper register where notes achieve maximum clarity and singing sustain, Shape 4 develops the finger independence and strength necessary for advanced lead playing.
 This pattern's fingering requirements prepare you for the technical demands of higher-position work while accessing the bright, cutting tones that characterize professional lead guitar.

-G Major (Shape 5)
+G (Shape 5)

 G Major